criticalcsed/criticalcsed/program.md

 ## How do I get certified to teach?

-By the end of the Spring, you'll take the [NES Computer Science exam](https://www.nestest.com/TestView.aspx?f=HTML_FRAG/NT315_TestPage.html){:target="_blank"}, which primarily covers CS content knowledge.
+Before you graduate, you'll take the [NES Computer Science exam](https://www.nestest.com/TestView.aspx?f=HTML_FRAG/NT315_TestPage.html){:target="_blank"}, which primarily covers CS content knowledge.
 Passing this exam certifies you to teach CS in Washington state.
 You'll have extensive support in preparing for this exam, including learning CS concepts in EDTEP 577 and study groups led by the teaching team.
+If you're already confident in your CS content knowledge, you can take the exam at any time before you start teaching.

 ## What about tuition and fees?

 For the Spring 2022 and 2023 cohort (which began in Spring 2021), Spring quarter tuition, fees, and the NES exam fee will be covered by a grant the team has received from the National Science Foundation.
+Support will come in the form of stipends, which candidates can use to cover their costs.
 The team is seeking funding to subsidize future cohorts.

+If demand exceeds our resources, we will prioritize stipends for candidates underrepresented amongst secondary CS teachers, particularly Black, Hispanic, Native, and Asian candidates, and candidates with disabilities.

 ## How do I apply?